remoteportal/simple_rich_text/README.md

 # Format Characters

-These are non-standard (not markdown compatible) but are more intuitive in my opinion.
+These are non-standard (not markdown compatible) but are more intuitive, in my opinion.

 You can use multiple characters at the same time:
 ```
 "this is _/underlined and italicized/_.
 ```

-If using multiple characters the open and closed sequences don't need to be in palindrome order:
+If using multiple characters the open and closed sequences /don't/ need to be in exact palindrome matching order:

 ```
 "these are */equivalent/*."